SoftUni-Internal/interactive-content/EN/03-Software-Development-Concepts/02-Fundamental-Software-Engineering-Concepts.md

 - If you **invoke a pure function many times** with the same input data, it will have the same consistent behavior and **will return the same result** , because it have no state and no interaction with the external data or components.
   - Pure functions produce **predictable results and behavior** and sometimes their correctness can be mathematically proven.

-This is the most **important principle in functional programming** :

-- To build programs by composition of stateless pure functions without side effects.
+This is the most **important principle in functional programming**, to build programs by composition of stateless pure functions without side effects.

 ## Functional Programming Languages